 Allow unrestricted access to the dehumidifier to perform routine inspection and maintenance.
-Recommended minimum clearance on at least one side of the unit is the full width of the unit plus necessary equipment (forklift, lifting device, etc.).
+The recommended minimum clearance on the front side of the unit is the full width of the cabinet plus space for necessary equipment (forklift, lifting device, etc.).

 To judge the clearance requirements, consider that all the components are housed inside the DESICAiR dehumidifier cabinet.
 The desiccant rotor is typically the largest component requiring removal, although blower assemblies, while somewhat smaller, also require sufficient clearance for removal.
 WARNING The leaving reactivation air can be very warm and humid.
 Keep items that may be damaged by excessive heat and humidity away from the reactivation air outlet.